Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 Means the Citrix Client does not signal the user is logged before the **Logon Timeout** set in the sampler.
 First ensure the downloaded ICA file run a new Citrix session because Citrix client does not send any event when running a session already in progress.
 Then you can increase the **Logon Timeout** setting.

+##### Citrix user not logged before ...
+At execution of a "Citrix Application launcher" sampler, getting error

+    Citrix user not logged before ...

+Means the Citrix Client does not signal the user is logged before the **Logon Timeout** set in the sampler.
+First ensure the downloaded ICA file run a new Citrix session because Citrix client does not send any event when running a session already in progress.
+Then you can increase the **Logon Timeout** setting.

+##### Foreground window area must be defined while obtaining the absolute position of a relative selection.

+If you get this message at execution of a "Citrix Application launcher" sampler, getting error

+    Foreground window area must be defined while obtaining the absolute position of a relative selection.

+This means the **Timeout** is too short.
+Then you can increase the **Logon Timeout** setting.